abhibhargav29/SentimentAnalysis/README.md

-# Sentiment Analysis using Text
+# Sentiment Analysis Using Text

-## SentimentAnalysis.py
+## Analysis
-The sentiment Analysis python notebook covers all the data extraction, data cleaning, vectorization of text and modelling to find out the best means of vectorization and the best model.
+This forder has the ipython notebook that covers all the data extraction, data cleaning, vectorization of text and modelling to find out the best means of vectorization and the best model.
 We already have train, cross validate and test data seperately, which we will use in training, hyperparameter tuning and model selection respectively.

 <ins>Data Extraction</ins>: